kuzhylol/IP-Sniffer/README.md

 ==================

 Sniffer is the service that collects information about network traffic.
-The service collects all incomming IPs and counts them in daemon mode.
+The service collects all incoming IPs and counts them in daemon mode(on the background of OS).

-The IPs retrievs via libpcap API.
+The IPs retrieve via libpcap API.
-Searching the IP provides with O(1) time complexity.It is connected with used gHashTable in it.
+Searching the IP is provided with O(1) time complexity.
+It is connected with used gHashTable in it. Еherefore key -> IP address and count -> value.
-Daemon managment provides via signals.
+Daemon management provides via signals.
-All output data transmitts to dump file on SIGUSR2 signal and saved respectively.
+All output data transmits to dump file on SIGUSR2 signal and saved respectively.

-For rebooting the daemon need to rerun main executable file.After this the process will be stopped, cleaned and runned new.
+For rebooting the daemon need to rerun the main executable file.
+After this, the process will be stopped, cleaned and run new.
 In additional is possible to stop daemon via "--stop" key

-Like an addition is usefull to control daemon via addition programs in another process (f.e. in cli).
+That implementation gives the ability to communicate with daemon and control it in a wide enough range of variants.
+In result, the user will get a dump with data array (like shown below).
-But seems to me this implementation is a good basis for designing any variant of data analysis.
+As addition, the daemon is able to be controlled via peripheral programs in another process (f.e. in cli).
+Have got plans to design a program to communicate with daemon via IPC in the future.

 All abilities showed below

 Synopsis